Transfer Authority Forms Signature Capture (ISA, GIA & SIPP)

 Next upload the signed form to the Portal via your Investor's Document Archive tab, using the blue ‘Upload’ button as shown below.

-Although this process is no longer mandatory for cash Origo enabled transfers, it is best practice to obtain and upload a signed Transfer Authority Form wherever possible as a back-up in case the transfer is rejected by Origo.
+Although this process is no longer mandatory for cash Origo enabled transfers, it remains best practice to obtain and upload a signed Transfer Authority Form wherever possible as a back-up in case the transfer is rejected by Origo or the ceding scheme for an unforeseen reason.

 Please note- some Ceding Schemes also require their own Discharge Forms to be completed for In-Specie transfers.
 If so, please upload these using the same method and categorisation.